Close Menu

 You can cancel your free trial any time during your first 30 days and never be charged.
 If you choose not to cancel, your account will not be charged until your free trial ends.
 A reminder email will be sent to you three days before your free trial ends to ensure you’re still enjoying Netflix.

-As a member of Netflix, you’ll be billed once a month on the date you originally signed up.
+As a member, you’ll be billed once a month on the date you originally signed up.
 If you decide Netflix isn’t for you, you always have the option to cancel online, anytime.

-Watch this space for regular updates in the Technology category on Running Wolf’s Rant.
+Watch this space for regular updates in the Hacks category on Running Wolf’s Rant.

 Data Usage Netflix South Africa Useful Tips